Association football tactics: Goal kicks

 A goal kick is an important 'set piece' that will occur many times in a game.
 If taken quickly the kick may be taken short to a full-back who has run into a wide position.
 Although this may gain little ground it retains the all-important possession of the ball.
 A longer kick to the midfield is more common and it is vital that the midfield unit are in a position to receive it.
 Some goalkeepers may take advantage of no offside rule while taking a Goal Kick to quickly pass the ball to a striker while the opposite team is still repositioning.
-One of the best examples of this tactic is Ederson of Manchester City, who often takes advantage of his strong and precise long kick to catch the opposition off guard.

 Corners

 A corner kick (or "corner") is a goal scoring opportunity and it is essential to know who is the best at taking a good corner from both the left and right side of the pitch.
 A good corner will be aimed high across the goal and may be 'bent' towards or away from the goal.
 At least one of the forwards should be on or close to the goal line when the kick is taken.

 Another tactic on a corner is to let the best shooter stay in the back "trash" position and have the defence worried about those up front.
 The player taking the corner kick makes a small pass back to the trash shooter who has time and space to take a good shot.